Emphasizing the Most Important Relationship in Healthcare: the Patient-Physician Relationship

 DHR played a vital role in treating the community’s Covid-19 patients during the pandemic.

-Click here to learn more about how one physician-owned hospitals has delivered over 110,000 babies and led its region’s Covid-19 response.
+Click here to learn more about how one physician-led hospital has delivered over 110,000 babies and led its region’s Covid-19 response.

 Specialization has played a critical role throughout